redox-os/redox/README.md

 Sometimes things go wrong when compiling.
 Try the following before opening an issue:

 1. Run `rustup update`
-1. Run `make clean pull`.
+1. Run `make clean pull`
 1. Make sure you have **the latest version of Rust nightly!** ([rustup.rs](https://www.rustup.rs) is recommended for managing Rust versions.
 If you already have it, run `rustup`).
 1. Update **GNU Make**, **NASM** and **QEMU/VirtualBox**.
 1. Pull the upstream master branch (`git remote add upstream git@gitlab.redox-os.org:redox-os/redox.git; git pull upstream master`).
 1. Update submodules (`git submodule update --recursive --init`).

-and then rebuild!
+1. Rebuild `make rebuild`

 ## <a name="contributing"> Contributing to Redox </a>

-If you're interested in this project, and you'd like to help us out, [here](CONTRIBUTING.md) is a list of ways you can do just that.
+If you're interested in this project, and you'd like to help us out, [here](https://doc.redox-os.org/book/ch10-02-low-hanging-fruit.html) is a list of ways you can do just that.

 ## <a name="cloning-building-running"> Cloning, Building and Running </a>